bagder/http3-explained/en/README.md

 The home page for this book is found at [daniel.haxx.se/http3-explained](https://daniel.haxx.se/http3-explained).

-## Help!
+## Help out

 If you find mistakes, omissions, errors or blatant lies in this document, please send us a refreshed version of the affected paragraph and we will make amended versions.
-We will give proper credits to everyone who helps out!
+We will give proper credits to everyone who helps out.
 I hope to make this document better over time.

 Preferably, you submit [errors](https://github.com/bagder/http3-explained/issues)